Chicken 'n' Chips with jalapeño mayonnaise

 Preparation time:

-⧗ Start 2 hours before
+Start 2 hours in advance

 Grilling time: